MaturuturuStudios/Drop/README.md

 # Drop
-Drop game
+Drop is an awesome relaxing game of puzzles.

 ##Objetive
-Your goal is complete the level with the maximum number of drops
+Your goal is complete the level with the maximum number of drops.

 ##Controls
 | Action                        | Axis          | Keys in keyboard          | Keys in gamepad          |